19hours/sg-statutes/Acts/Income Tax Act.md

 (3) The maximum amount of qualifying expenditure for which a qualifying person may be allowed the deduction under subsection (1) is $250,000 for each year of assessment.

-(4) The maximum amount of qualifying expenditure for which deductions may be allowed under subsection (1) in relation to each IPC is $25,000 for the period between 1 July 2016 and 31 December 2016 (both dates inclusive) and $50,000 for each of the calendar years 2017 and 2018, and this is irrespective of the number of qualifying persons claiming the deduction.
+(4) The maximum amount of qualifying expenditure for which deductions may be allowed under subsection (1) in relation to each IPC is $25,000 for the period between 1 July 2016 and 31 December 2016 (both dates inclusive) and $50,000 for each of the calendar years between 2017 and 2021 (both years inclusive), and this is irrespective of the number of qualifying persons claiming the deduction.

+[Act 45 of 2018 wef 12/11/2018]

 (5) Where 2 or more qualifying persons —